T1mVo/ia-writer-template-helvetica-plus/README.md

 # Helvetica Plus

-Helvetica is based on the original [Helvetica template](https://ia.net/writer/support/preview/templates) by iA.
-It extends its functionality with code highlighting using `highlight.js` and mermaid diagrams using `mermaid.js`.
+Helvetica is based on the original [Helvetica template](https://ia.net/writer/support/preview/templates) by [iA](https://ia.net/).
+The original template is barely touched; it only extends its functionality by code highlighting using `highlight.js` and includes mermaid diagrams using `mermaid.js`.

 ## Usage